Causal Duration Analysis with Diff-in-Diff: Estimation and Inference

-In our practical application we use equal weights (i.e., $\alpha_2,\alpha_3,...$ all take the same value).
-More generally they may be chosen either to a) place greater emphasis on those periods that are closer to the intervention, or b) minimize the asymptotic variance of the estimates.
+In our empirical application, we set $\alpha=0$ for early observations and otherwise use equal weights.
+More generally, they may be chosen either to (a) place greater emphasis on those periods that are closer to the intervention, or (b) minimize the asymptotic variance of the estimates.

-In the hazard diff-in-diff case examined in Section 2.1, the estimator reduces to the formula below, where $\hat{c}$ is an estimate of $c$.
-This corresponds to the imputation approach in \cite{Wooldridge2023}.

-In the proportional hazard model, we constrain $W_1=0$ and obtain the estimate of $W_2$, which we again denote by $\hat{c}$, and a corresponding treatment effect estimate.
-Both are given below.